danpla/dpscreenocr/doc/manual.md

 The hotkey is global: it works even if dpScreenOCR's window is minimized.
 If pressing the hotkey has no effect, it probably means that another program is already using it.
-In this case, try to choose a different key combination.
+In this case, try another key combination.

 ## Actions tab